How Many Chickens do You NEED?

 How Much Room Do You Have for Your Flock?

 If you have a small property, you’ll have trouble keeping free range poultry and a nice yard.
 They’ll eat your garden, poop on your deck, and scratch up your potted plants.
-This gets old after a while.
+This gets old.
 You’ll be much happier if the flock is pastured in a secure pen that can be moved occasionally.

 Byron Parker, from the Randall Burkey Company, suggests a minimum of 2 to 3 square feet of space in the coop for each hen (plus roosting space), or 8-10 square feet of space, including their pen.
 (Check out his article Top 10 Chicken Questions Answered for a fun, and informative, read.)
 This is a minimum amount of space for each chicken and they’ll enjoy more room to roam.
 Larger birds such as ducks and turkeys will, of course, need even more space.